Seniors Getting Kicked Out of Assisted Living – It Can Happen

-It’s awful, but defenseless older adults are actually getting kicked out of assisted living facilities.
+It’s awful, but defenseless older adults are getting kicked out of assisted living facilities.

-It’s called involuntary discharge and basically means they could be evicted with only 30 days written notice.
+It’s called involuntary discharge and means they could be evicted with only 30 days' written notice.

-As a family caregiver, it’s important to understand why this could happen and how you to protect your senior from a terrible situation.
+As a family caregiver, it’s essential to understand why this could happen and how you can protect your senior from a terrible situation.

 Each state has regulations that protect assisted living residents from being kicked out for unlawful reasons.

-The regulations and notice period may vary by state, but in general, there are only a handful of reasons that allow a facility to involuntarily discharge a resident.
+The regulations and notice period may vary by state, but in general, there are only a handful of reasons that allow a facility to discharge a resident involuntarily.

 This includes: